 "Now," Shego said, "do you mind explaining to me why Miss Priss just wiped the floor with a bunch of government stiffs to rescue me?"

-Anyway, enough of my rambling.
-I'll be updating once a week.
-Enjoy (hopefully) and let me know what you think.
+A/N: Enjoy (hopefully) and let me know what you think.
 Like most authors here, I run on reviews.